luminaxster/syntax-highlighter/README.md

 ### Breaking Changes

-If you have used 0.x versions, you'll notice JsCodeShift has been replaced by
+If you have used 0.x versions, you'll notice JsCodeShift has been replaced with
 Babel:

 ```diff